herigbeltran/hello-word/README.md

 # hello-word

-This is a basic testing using github
+This is a basic testing using github.